PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 ```

 The code-snippet above is incomplete, because the script gets quite repetitive - it's simply requesting input from the user, validating it, and then checking the next input.

-There is a complete example of the code available to download with this tutorial.
+<q>**Complete Code?** Remember, there is a complete example of the code available to download with this tutorial - see top of page.</q>

 An important part is missing - when the user has entered the limit, you set the *request_details* variable to ‘true’: